 Why Do I Need to Provide a Letter of Explanation?

-Here are common issues that could trigger a request for a letter of explanation:
+Common issues that could trigger a request for a letter of explanation include:

 • Questions about your income if you don’t have W-2s or are self-employed